CountESS-Project/CountESS/docs/getting-started/index.md

 Quite a lot of the DNA variants turn out to be equal to the reference sequence (`g.=`) and even more of the Protein variants turn out to be synonymous (`p.=`).

+### Multiple Outputs

+CountESS nodes can have multiple outputs.
 From here, we perform the same pivot, score and write to CSV steps as before, but duplicated for both DNA and Protein variants.

 <!--
 [![Example 2 Image 6](img/example_2_6.png)](img/example_2_6.png)